-Padma’s stomach flipped as she ran to answer the front door.
-Through the glazed window panes, she could see a dark silhouette with a peaked cap.
+Silvia’s stomach flipped as she ran to answer the front door.
+Through the glazed window panes, she saw a dark silhouette with a peaked cap.
 The police emblem slightly brighter than the surrounding material.

 She took a deep breath and opened the door.
 Pasting on a smile.